revoltek/mepi/README.md

 `rmsynth3d -v -l 200 -s 10 -n noise.dat -v variance -o rmtoolsynth StokesQ.fits StokesU.fits freqs.dat`

-TODO: add spidx?
-TODO: add -r?
+TODO: add spidx? add -r?
 Optimise the resolution of the RMSF (as per Rudnick & Cotton).

 Find the noise in P to limit the clean, the region should be away from sources: